federicovolponi/federicovolponi/README.md

 - 🐧 I like using the command line, indeed my favourite OS is Linux

 More personal info...💁🏻
-- ⛷️ I'm love skiing and I work as a ski instructor
+- ⛷️ I love skiing and I work as a ski instructor
 - 🧗🏻 In the last period I started climbing
 - 🍳 I'm Italian and I enjoy cooking